sachan0007/OLD_Backup/AnsibleAssignment1.md

     "failed": false
 }
 ```
-**Fetch and display only the "virtual" subset of facts for each host**
+**Task: Fetch and display only the "virtual" subset of facts for each host**
 Ad-hoc command: ansible -m setup -a "gather_subset=virtual" host2
 Console output:
 ```